AI & ML

 on_policy_violation: "safe_refusal"

-cloud infrastructure representing AI inference cost and scaling
+cloud infrastructure and monitoring representing inference spend and scaling constraints

-In practice, the most effective control is surprisingly old-school: explicit approvals and immutable logs.
-Every tool call should produce a trace event with the user, the policy decision, the parameters, and the result.
-If you can’t answer “why did the agent do that?” in under five minutes, you don’t have governance—you have hope.
-This also matters for regulations: the EU AI Act and sector-specific rules are pushing organizations to document systems, risks, and mitigations.
-Even in the U.S., procurement teams increasingly require SOC 2 Type II coverage for the systems that store prompts, traces, and customer data.
+For agents, “tighten the screws” means explicit approvals and audit logs you trust.
+Every tool call should emit a trace event with the user context, the policy decision, parameters, and the result.
+If you can’t answer “why did it do that?” quickly using logs, governance doesn’t exist.
+This also maps to regulation pressure: frameworks like the EU AI Act push documentation of systems, risks, and mitigations, and procurement teams increasingly ask about controls and auditability for anything that stores prompts, traces, or customer data.

 Key Takeaway

-Why?
-Because product teams need guarantees.
-A CRM enrichment agent might have a 30-second budget and three allowed tools (Clearbit-style enrichment, internal account DB lookup, and Salesforce update).
-A security triage agent might have a read-only posture plus a single “create ticket” action.
-When you define the state explicitly (what is known, what is missing, what must be confirmed), the agent becomes testable.
-It also becomes debuggable: if step 3 fails, you know what step 3 is.
+Product teams need guarantees.
+A CRM enrichment workflow might have a strict time budget and a small set of allowed tools (enrichment, internal lookup, CRM update).
+A security triage workflow might be read-only with a single “create ticket” action.
+When state is explicit—what’s known, what’s missing, what needs confirmation—the system becomes testable and diagnosable.
+If “step 3” fails, you can name step 3.

-• Typed tool interfaces (JSON schema) with parameter validation before execution
+• Typed tool interfaces with schema-based parameter validation before execution

-• Policy engine that can block, require approval, or redact fields per tool/action
+• A policy engine that can block actions, require approval, or redact fields per tool

-• Budget limits (tokens, tool calls, runtime) with defined fallbacks
+• Hard budgets (tokens, tool calls, runtime) with explicit fallbacks

-• Eval harness that replays traces and scores outcomes against rubrics
+• An eval harness that replays traces and scores outcomes against rubrics

-Successful rollouts pair engineering with operations: permissions, approvals, and change management.
+Reliable agent rollouts are ops work: permissions, approvals, incident reviews, and change management.

-The fastest way to kill an agent program in 2026 is to deploy it everywhere at once.
-The second fastest is to deploy it narrowly without instrumentation, then argue about anecdotes.
-The teams that scale agents successfully follow a familiar enterprise playbook: pilot a high-frequency workflow, measure outcomes, harden controls, then broaden scope.
+The fastest way to torch an agent program is to ship it everywhere at once.
+The second fastest is to ship it to a small group with no instrumentation and then argue about stories.
+The teams that scale follow an enterprise playbook: pick one high-frequency workflow, measure outcomes, harden controls, then expand scope.

-A strong starting point is a workflow with three properties: high volume (so you get data), low ambiguity (so evals are meaningful), and clear ROI (so executives keep funding it).
-Examples that consistently work: customer support triage and drafting, internal IT ticket handling, sales ops account research, and invoice exception resolution.
-In each case, the “agent” isn’t a magical being; it’s a disciplined system that does 60–80% of the work and escalates the rest cleanly.
+Start with workflows that have three traits: high volume (so you get feedback quickly), low ambiguity (so rubrics are crisp), and clear ROI (so leadership keeps paying attention).
+Support triage and drafting, internal IT ticket handling, sales ops research, and invoice exception handling are repeatable starting points.
+The agent isn’t magic; it does the predictable part and escalates the rest cleanly.

 Workflow typeGood starter signalCore riskRecommended control

-Support triage + reply drafting>10k tickets/month; repetitive categoriesBrand + policy mistakesTone rubric, policy filter, human review for first 30 days
+Support triage + reply draftingHigh volume and repetitive categoriesBrand and policy mistakesTone rubric, policy filters, staged human review

-Finance exception handlingRecurring invoice mismatchesIncorrect paymentsDual approval >$200; full audit trail of tool inputs
+Finance exception handlingRecurring invoice mismatchesIncorrect paymentsDual approval for higher-impact actions and full audit trails

-Rollout should be staged with explicit gates.
-A pragmatic sequence looks like: shadow mode (agent proposes, human executes) → assisted mode (agent executes low-risk actions) → supervised autonomy (agent executes, humans sample audits) → scaled autonomy (agent handles majority, escalation becomes exception).
-Each phase should have a measurable target, like “reduce median handle time by 25%” or “keep policy violations below 0.5 per 1,000 runs.”
+Stage gates matter.
+A pragmatic rollout sequence looks like: shadow mode (agent proposes, human executes) → assisted mode (agent executes low-risk actions) → supervised autonomy (agent executes, humans audit samples) → broader autonomy (escalation is the exception).
+Each phase needs a measurable target defined upfront, tied to completion, latency, cost per outcome, and policy violations.

-What this means for founders and operators in 2026 (and what’s next)
+What founders and operators should stop pretending about in 2026

 Share